VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 ### Routing by multiple parts

 Any subset of [`src_paths`](#routing-by-path), [`src_hosts`](#routing-by-host), [`src_query_args`](#routing-by-query-arg) and [`src_headers`](#routing-by-header)
 options can be specified simultaneously in a single `url_map` entry.
-In this case the request is routed to the given `url_prefix` if all the request matches all the provided configs **simultaneously**.
+In this case the request is routed to the given `url_prefix` if the request matches all the provided configs **simultaneously**.

 For example, the following [`-auth.config`](#auth-config) routes requests to `http://app1-backend` if all the conditions mentioned below are simultaneously met: